 Thousands of fish boxes made of EPS / XPS, the most commercialized product in the Atlantic Area, are discarded per minute.
-And we all know that these are not positive statistics, when we talk about one of the biggest sources of marine litter.
-But the truth is that the alternatives are still insufficient, both in terms of efficiency and economic viability.
+And we all know that these are not positive statistics, when we talk about one of the major sources of marine litter.
+But the truth is that solutions to this problem is still insufficient, both in terms of efficiency and economic viability.

-The OCEANWISE and INTERREG Atlantic Area project joined efforts of several entities to prepare a document through which we could, for the first time, have a clear idea of the impact of this material on marine pollution and what management alternatives are advisable or not.
+The OCEANWISE project prepared a report through which we can, for the first time, have a clear idea of the potential impact of this product on marine pollution and which management measures are advisable.

-The document warns: the alternatives to EPS or XPS introduced on the market are biodegradable plastics, but even these have to be treated under certain specifications, under the risk of adding polluting risk and failing to fulfill their mission.
-They are called BIOEPS boxes and can be biodegradable under different conditions, recalls the report: “marine safe, compostable or degradable in the soil”.
+The reports warns: although there are biodegradable alternatives to EPS or XPS being introduced on the market, even these have to be treated under certain specifications, and risk adding polluting risk and failing to fulfill their mission.
+This is the case with BIOEPS boxes and can be biodegradable under different conditions, recalls the report: “marine safe, compostable or degradable in the soil”.

-He concludes that only one of the many companies that manufacture these boxes “attests to the biodegradation of water”.
-What “is fundamental in relation to marine litter because a compostable material can biodegrade under certain conditions, but not when it is discarded in natural or marine environments”.
+The report concludes that only one of the many companies that manufacture these boxes “attests to the biodegradation of water”.
+This “is fundamental in relation to marine litter because a compostable material can biodegrade under certain conditions, but not when it is discarded in natural or marine environments”.
 In addition, without composting facilities, this material can only be used as waste for energy and landfills, as “BIOEPS is not recoverable” and “the end of life of these materials is composting”.

 New things means, in most cases, more challenges.
 And there is no exception here.
-The introduction of new materials and waste requires that segregation is adequate, recalls the report.
-Both citizens and companies “must be aware of the importance of segregation and learn to recognize plastics and bioplastics”.
-“Bioplastics must be labeled differentiated” and “there is still no established standard” for the different colors used in BIOEPS boxes – some brown, others similar in color to EPS.
+The introduction of new materials and waste requires that segregation is adequate, the report recalls.
+Both citizens and companies “must be aware of the importance of sorting and learn to recognize plastics and bioplastics”.
+“Bioplastics must be labeled differentiated” and “there is still no established standard” for the different colors used in BIOEPS boxes – some brown, others similar in color to EPS

-After a full analysis of the market and the science that has been developed to find solutions to this marine problem, the OCEANWISE report established a series of conclusions.
-A kind of conduct guide, so that mistakes are not repeated and to encourage the finding.
+After a full analysis of the market and the science that has been developed to find solutions to this marine problem, the OCEANWISE report sets a series of conclusions, guidelines to prevent further mistakes and encourage new solutions.

-• There are some marine safe materials (biodegradable in marine environments) that could represent a baseline but they are not well stablished yet.
+• There are some marine-safe materials (biodegradable in marine environment) that could represent a baseline but they are not well established yet.

 • Biodegradable bioplastics are not recoverable.
 Composting is the only end-of-life for these materials (aside from WtE and landfills).

-• Biodegradable plastics do not always contribute positively into the plastic littering situation, on contrary:
+• Biodegradable plastics do not always contribute positively into the plastic littering situation, on the contrary:

-o Additional containers, new EPR schemes strategies, labelling and awareness are some of the measures needed for stablishing a new management system.
+– Additional containers, new EPR schemes strategies, labelling and awareness are some of the measures needed for establishing a new management system.
 There have been some pilot actions of implementation, but no real plans.